Hearing (law): United Kingdom

 A hearing is a part of the court process in England and Wales.
 The term "rolled-up hearing" is also used, referring to occasions when permission is considered for a procedural application on the basis that, if permission is granted, the substantive application will be heard immediately afterwards.

 United States

-Picture from the Berry confirmation hearing by the U.S. Senate Committee on Homeland Security and Governmental Affairs in the Dirksen Senate Office Building, Rm.
+Picture from the John Berry confirmation hearing by the U.S. Senate Committee on Homeland Security and Governmental Affairs in the Dirksen Senate Office Building, Rm.
 342.

 There are several different types of hearings in the US legal system, each serving a unique purpose.
 These include: